maxim-danilov/maxim-danilov.github.io/_posts/2018-07-06-turning-vim-into-an-javascript-ide.markdown

 ![image-title-here](/assets/img/0007.png){:class="img-responsive"}

 ## Code formatter
-A code formatter (a code beautifier) converts your code into correct format.
-You can quickly write some code then to format it with just one click.
+A code formatter (a code beautifier) converts your code into the correct format.
+You can quickly write some code and to format it with just one click.
 ESLint and ALE will do this job.

 These options activate code formatting on saving a file:
 {% highlight bash %}